curvegrid/go-ethereum-wiki/Frontier.md

 By [installing and running `geth`](https://github.com/ethereum/go-ethereum/wiki/Geth), you can take part in the ethereum live testnet, mine, transfer funds between addresses, create contracts and send transactions.

-**WARNING**: before you use `geth` or interact with the ethereum Frontier live testnet, make sure you read the official release notes and understand the caveats and risks.
+**WARNING**: before you use `geth` or interact with the ethereum Frontier live testnet, make sure you read the documentation and understand the caveats and risks.

 Apart from `geth` the go cli, the Frontier release contains the following ingredients: